sonic-net/SONiC/doc/warm-reboot/Warmboot_Manager_HLD.md

 ![alt_text](img/shutdown-optimization.png)

 Higher layer applications are generally independent and their shutdown is not dependent on quiescence of other switch stack components.
-For example, upon receiving a freeze notification P4RT can stop processing controller requests and checkpoint the P4Info i.e. transition from Phase 2 to Phase 3 without waiting for NSF Manager to send further notifications.
+For example, upon receiving a freeze notification P4RT can stop processing controller requests and checkpoint the P4Info i.e. transition from Phase 2 to Phase 3 without waiting for Warmboot Manager to send further notifications.
 The design allows applications to transition through these phases independently as long as they continue to update their warmboot state in STATE DB.
-NSF Manager will monitor these states and will handle the applications’ phase transitions.
+Warmboot Manager will monitor these states and will handle the applications’ phase transitions.
 In such a scenario, applications need to set _freeze = true_ and _checkpoint = false_ and thus the freeze notification will result in the application to transition from Phase 2 to Phase 3.

 #### Reconciliation Monitoring